netzint/linuxmuster-mailcow/README.md

 ## Usage

+1. Create an API key with read/write permissions from the Mailcow UI
-1. Create a file called `docker-compose.override.yml` in your mailcow directory with the following content:
+2. Create a file called `docker-compose.override.yml` in your mailcow directory with the following content:

     ```yaml
     version: '2.1'